oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

     podman secret inspect <secret_name>
     ```
 Notes:
 - In this example we use `pwdsecret` as the common password for SSH setup between containers for the oracle, grid, and Oracle RAC database users.
-Also, `keysecret` is used to extract secrets inside the Oracle RAC Containers.
+In OpenSSL encrypted secret mode, `keysecret` is mandatory and is used to decrypt `pwdsecret` inside the Oracle RAC containers.
+In Base64 secret mode, `keysecret` is not required.

 ## Oracle RAC on Containers Deployment Scenarios
 Oracle RAC can be deployed with various scenarios, such as using NFS vs Block Devices, Oracle RAC Container Image vs Slim Image, with User Defined Response files, and so on.
 All are covered in detail in the instructions below.